the0neWhoKnocks/setup.linux/distro/mint-cinnamon/README.md

   - Only option for vertical "tabs" right now is to:
      - Go into View > Appearance > activate Secondary Side Bar.
 For some reason it doesn't remember your choice and you have to do this for every repo/project/folder you go into.
      - Drag the **Open Editors** over to the Secondary Side Bar.
 This action is remembered, and will now permanetely live in the Secondary Side Bar.
+  - Install Python extension, but then remove auto-installed `isort` and `Jupyter` extensions.
+Seems to be a bug that'll spin up a few python processes for those extensions, and if you uninstall them, they keep running even after vscode is shut down, so you'll have to manually kill them.
+Open System Monitor, filter by `py`, the Process Name will be `python`, mouse over them to verify they were started by vscode.
+In some cases I'd have to delete `~/.config/Code/User/workspaceStorage/<HASH>` (sort by date, usually the newest one, but can verify by looking at the path in the `workspace.json` file)
+     - Remove MS Python extensions, syntax highlighting seems to work without them.
+     - Search for Typescript and disable everything under `Svelte > Plugin`
+     - `~/.vscode/argv.json`, add `"disable-hardware-acceleration": true`
 </details>

 <details>